HydroCAD® Stormwater Modeling - Since 1986

 2) Another option for pipes operating under open-channel conditions is to model them as a flow segment within a subcatchment.
 This allows for the pipe's attenuation effects by including it in the subcatchment's time-of-concentration.

 4) If the discharge is limited by a separate outlet control device, such as an orifice, the overall structure should generally be modeled as a pond, using the "pipe storage" option for the pond storage.
-Prior to HydroCAD-9 this was The outlet configuration would include the orifice (since it controls the flow) but not the pipe, since it doesn't limit the outflow.
+The outlet configuration would include the orifice (since it controls the flow) but not the pipe, since it's being modeled as storage and doesn't limit the outflow.

 [Home] [Support]